awsdocs/aws-codedeploy-user-guide/doc_source/deployment-steps-lambda.md

 ## Deployment components on an AWS Lambda compute platform<a name="deployment-steps-workflow-lambda"></a>

-The following diagram shows the components in a CodeDeploy deployment on an AWS Lambda compute platform\.
+There are several components in a CodeDeploy deployment on an AWS Lambda compute platform\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codedeploy/latest/userguide/images/deployment-components-workflow-lambda.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codedeploy/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codedeploy/latest/userguide/)